-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response environmental impact assessment.
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response of compliance at that stage with the law on environmental impact assessment.
 The inter-relationship of the DCO and EIA is an issue raised separately in questions 108A - 108C below.
 But, for the purposes of this question, the ExA would like the Applicant to address whether such a wide definition of "maintain" is intended and, if so, how it is justified.
 Gateway ("EMG") DCO (S.I.
-2016 No. 17)1 save that the restriction on what works can be carried out as part of such "maintenance" is contained in article 6(2) of the dDCO, which requires that any work being undertaken to "maintain" is not authorised if it would give rise to any materially new or materially worse environmental effects than those assessed in the environmental statement (Document 5.2).
-This caveat was also included in the EMG Order, but it has been moved to article 6(2) of the dDCO in line with PINS Advice Note 15 so that the definition does not contain an operative provision.
+2016 No. 17) 1 save that the restriction on what works can be carried out as part of such "maintenance" is contained in article 6(2) of the dDCO.
+This was included in the EMG Order, but it has been moved to article 6(2) of the dDCO in line with PINS Advice Note 15 so that the definition does not contain an operative provision. reconsidered and it is proposed to remove the reference to "decommissioning", "demolition", "remove" and "replace" from the definition of maintain.
 7. Art 2 Definition of "maintain" The ExA notes that "maintain" includes "decommission".
 However, the Waste chapter of the ES specifically excludes consideration of waste arising from decommissioning on the ground that it would require a separate consent (para 14.2.24).
 See also the ExA's questions on this aspect of the Waste chapter (not yet published but, in brief, the concern is that decommissioning waste is relevant to the ES).
 Observations from the Applicant are invited.
-In light of the contents of paragraph 14.2.24 it would be appropriate to delete "decommissioning" from the definition of "maintain".
+See response to ISH1:6 above.
 8. Art 2 Definition of "relevant planning authority" Why is the meaning different depending on whether the phrase is used in relation to the requirements?
 Please will the Applicant give practical examples of the working of the two meanings when answering?
+Observations from the district planning This definition is identical to the definition contained in the Daventry International Rail Freight Interchange Alteration Order 2014 (S.I.
+2014 No. 1796) which also dealt with a situation where the Order limits lie within two administrative districts.

-Please note that in several places in the Explanatory Memorandum (Document 3.2) the EMG Order is erroneously referred to as S.I.
+1 Please note that in several places in the Explanatory Memorandum (Document 3.2) the EMG Order is erroneously referred to as S.I.
 2017 No. 17.